Restore Scratched, Swirled And Faded Car Paintwork

 These are the differences.
-If you’ve ever been in a situation where a car detailing specialists has left your car with swirl marks after polishing a car, then you have dealt with a poor car detailing individual.
+If you’ve ever been in a situation where a car detailing specialist has left your car with swirl marks after polishing a car, then you have dealt with a poor car detailing individual.

 Another Example of Stage 3 Paint Correction